-The services most frequently needed by the patients to facilitate discharge are transportation, home care, petty cash, replacement of clothing, placement in shelters and placement in long-term care facilities.
-Often, the patient requires two or more of these services.
-Failure to arrange for these services expeditiously can lead to an immediate delay in discharge or to a discharge deemed inadequate and improper, an outcome for which the social worker must offer an explanation.
-Obtaining these services for the patients often entails the social worker becoming directly involved in complex, time-consuming, unwieldy and inflexible bureaucratic processes, requiring the completion of multiple-page forms that must be signed by the medical doctor and co-signed by the social worker, even though these documents, such as the M11Q and the MAP 2015, are medical forms.
-Of all the service plans, the one that is the most challenging, frustrating and emotionally draining for the social worker is that of trying to place a homeless patient in a shelter.
-In the 1990's, the procedure for obtaining shelter placement for a patient was as follows:
+The services most frequently arranged by the social workers to facilitate discharge are transportation, home care, petty cash, replacement of clothing, placement in shelters and placement in long-term care facilities.
+Often the patient requires a combination of these services.
+Failure to arrange for these services expeditiously can lead to an immediate delay in discharge or to a discharge deemed inadequate and improper.

-- 1. Completed an initial psychosocial assessment. - 2.
-If the patient was homeless, discussed with the patient placement in a shelter. - 3.
-Obtained the patient's verbal agreement to be placed in a shelter. - Informed the treatment team that the patient is homeless and will need placement. - 5.
-Submitted an M11Q to the medical staff for their completion. - 6.
-Received the completed M11Q from the medical staff. - 7.
-The social worker signed the M11Q. - 8.
-Referred the case by phone to the Medical Review Team (MRT). - 9.
-Faxed the M11Q to the MRT. - 10.
-Called the MRT to confirm receipt of the faxed M11Q. - 11.
-Repeated step 9 and 10 if needed. - 12.
-Made follow up calls to the MRT to ascertain whether the patient had been medically approved for placement. - 13.
-After the MRT informed that the patient was medically cleared for discharge, went to the main social work office, located in another part of the hospital, to retrieve the notice of approval faxed by the MRT. - 14.
-Awaited a telephone call from the Placement Review Unit (PRU) informing that the patient was cleared for placement in a shelter.
+Obtaining these services for the patients often entails immense red tape, requiring the completion of multiple-page forms that must be signed by the medical doctor and the social worker, even though many documents, such as the M11Q and the MAP 2015, are medical forms.
+For example, during the 1990s placing a homeless patient in a shelter required a 23-step process.

-- 15. Received a telephone call from the PRU informing that the patient was cleared for placement in a shelter and noted the name, address and telephone number of the approved for the patient. - 16.
-Informed the other members of the treatment team that a shelter has been found for the patient.
+- 1. Complete a psycho social assessment. - 2.
+Meet with the patient to discuss the plan for placement in a shelter. - 3.
+Obtain the patient's verbal agreement to be placed in a shelter. - 4.
+Inform the treatment team that the patient is homeless and will need placement. - 5.
+Submit an M11Q to the medical staff for their completion. - 6.
+Receive the completed M11Q from the medical staff. - 7.
+Review and signs the M11Q. - 8.
+Refer the case by phone to the Medical Review Team (MRT). - 9.
+Fax the M11Q to the MRT. - 10.
+Call the MRT to confirm receipt of the faxed M11Q.

-- 17. Provided the patient with a written referral to the shelter. - 18.
-Provided the patient a copy of the M11Q. - 19.
-Provided the patient clothing if needed. - 20.
-Provided the patient carfare or arranged for transportation if needed. - 21.
-Manually placed the M11Q in the patient's medical chart. - 22.
-Made a written entry on the social service continuation form. - 23.
-Manually placed the social service continuation form in the patient's medical chart.16
+- 11. Repeat step 9 and 10 if needed. - 12.
+Make follow up calls to the MRT to ascertain whether the patient had been medically approved for placement. - 13.
+After the MRT confirmed that the patient was medically cleared for discharge, go to the main social work office, located in another part of the hospital, to retrieve the notice of approval faxed by the MRT. - 14.
+Await a telephone call from the Placement Review Unit (PRU) confirming that the patient was cleared for placement in a shelter. - 15.
+Receive a telephone call from the PRU informing that the patient was cleared for placement in a shelter and note the name, address and telephone number of the shelter approved for the patient. - 16.
+Inform the other members of the treatment team that a shelter has been found for the patient. - 17.
+Provide the patient with a written referral to the shelter. - 18.
+Provide the patient a copy of the M11Q. - 19.
+Provide the patient clothing if needed. - 20.
+Provide the patient carfare or arrange for transportation if needed. - 21.
+Manually place the M11Q in the patient's medical chart. - 22.
+Make a written entry on the social service continuation form. - 23.
+Manually place the social service continuation form in the patient's medical chart.16